GNU-Ymir/Documentations/advanced/alias.md

 ```

 However, if the variable that will borrow the data is not mutable,
-there is no need to add the `alias` keyword, and the compiler will
+there is no need to add the keyword `alias`, and the compiler will
-make an implicit alias, that will have no consequence.
+create an implicit alias, which will have no consequences.

 ```ymir
 import std::io